• Length: 5 days

 DESCRIPTION

-It is the responsibility of each student to think about which shapes & configurations could become new fresh motifs, to draw up many, many ideas in their sketchbook, and then, to actually cut out and sew together as many black/white compound motifs as possible.
-Making these sample motifs will enlighten the student as to which motifs are both visually effective and which are easy to sew together.
-These motif samples can be approximately 8”x8” up to 12”x12”.
-Keep the ground white and the figure black on the first round; if there is time, make the reverse: white linear figures on black ground. |
+It is the responsibility of each student to think about which lines & combinations of lines could become new fresh motifs, to draw up many, many ideas in their sketchbook, and then, to actually cut out and sew together as many black/white simple motifs as possible.
+After making samples of simple motifs, compound versions of each of the simple motifs should also be made.
+Making both these simple and compound motifs out of fabric will enlighten the student as to which motifs are both visually effective and which are easy to sew together.
+The size of the motif samples can be approximately 8” x 8” up to 12” x 12”.
+Keep black figure on white ground on the first round; make the reverse of each also with white figure on black ground.

 SUPPLIES